Blog

 Learning Equine and Canine Massage

-Through a company called Equissage, Gavin began taking lessons in an entirely unique field of animal massage. ““Equissage holds programs in dog* and horse massage, and I took the 50-hour courses in each.”
-These courses teach about the physiology of the animal and the best ways to treat them.
+Through a company called Equissage, Gavin began taking lessons in the unique field of animal massage.
+“Equissage holds dog* and horse massage programs, and I took the 50-hour courses in each.”
+These courses teach about animal physiology and the best ways to treat them.
 But getting hands-on experience is a different story.

 Luckily, Gavin’s connections in Costa Rica opened a door for him.
 “I volunteer as an alumni interviewer and application reader at United World College, an international school in Costa Rica that I attended.”
-Gavin’s time in Costa Rica introduced him to a number of people in the country, including one who happened to own a horse farm.
-This allowed Gavin to learn hands-on.
+Gavin’s time in Costa Rica introduced him to several people in the country, including one with a horse farm, allowing Gavin to learn hands-on.
 Gavin explains the similarity between horse massage and human massage.
-“If an animal likes a feeling, they’ll move into it or they’ll shirk away from pain.
+“If an animal likes a feeling, they’ll move into it, or they’ll shirk away from pain.
 The only major difference is that an animal can’t actually talk about how they’re feeling.”

 Gavin’s Ongoing Career

 Today, Gavin works in a variety of locations as a traveling massage therapist.
-He works on humans and pets alike, practicing both Thai and Swedish massage.
+He works on humans and pets, practicing Thai and Swedish massage.
 But the most important message from Gavin is this:

 “You have to be open to every opportunity and you never know where it will take you.”

 For Gavin Powell, this openness has brought him to multiple countries to learn how to heal and help others through the power of massage therapy.
-And he’s not stopping anytime soon, as he continues not only to learn, but to share his knowledge and experience through teaching.
+He’s not stopping anytime soon.
+He continues not only to learn but also to share his knowledge and experience through teaching.

 Recent Posts